-- (a) Each approved independent school shall publish, maintain, and follow a written enrollment policy which, at minimum, shall provide the following: - 1.
-That the student or the parent of a student seeking to attend the approved independent school shall voluntarily submit an application; - 2_Any special considerations or requirements for a student's acceptance for enrollment, none of which shall disadvantage a student based on the student's membership in a protected class, the student's actual or suspected disability, or the student's socioeconomic status;
+(a) Each approved independent school shall publish, maintain, and follow a written enrollment policy which, at minimum, shall provide the following:

+1. That the student or the parent of a student seeking to attend the approved independent school shall voluntarily submit an application;

+2. Any special considerations or requirements for a student's acceptance for enrollment, none of which shall disadvantage a student based on the student's membership in a protected class, the student's actual or suspected disability, or the student's socioeconomic status;

-- 3. The school's process for making enrollment decisions when the number of applicants exceeds capacity; and - 4.
-That a student shall be accepted for enrollment in a non-discriminatory manner and consistent with the school's written enrollment policy.
-No student shall be denied acceptance for enrollment if the reason for denial is that the student is disabled as defined in section 504 of the Rehabilitation Act of 1973 as amended or that the student is eligible for special education or undergoing the comprehensive evaluation process for special education.
-No student shall be denied acceptance for enrollment on the basis of the student's race, gender, color, creed, national origin, marital status, sexual orientation, the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.
+3. The school's process for making enrollment decisions when the number of applicants exceeds capacity; and undergoing the comprehensive evaluation process for special education.
+No student shall be denied acceptance for enrollment on the basis of the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.